 Chemical spot-on flea products contain powerful and potentially dangerous pesticides, and should be considered a last resort for animals with severe flea allergies.
-An excellent review of these products was featured in the Whole Dog Journal, "Are ‘Spot-On' Flea Killers Safe?" in the February 2002 issue; despite its age, the article remains relevant.
-"All pesticides pose some degree of health risk to humans and animals.
-Despite advertising claims to the contrary, both over-the-counter and veterinarian-prescribed flea-killing topical treatments are pesticides that enter our companions' internal organs (livers, kidneys), move into their intestinal tracts, and are eventually eliminated in their feces and urine."
+An excellent review of these products was featured in the Whole Dog Journal, “Are ‘Spot-On’ Flea Killers Safe?” in the February 2002 issue (click here to read the article); despite its age, the article remains relevant.
+“All pesticides pose some degree of health risk to humans and animals.
+Despite advertising claims to the contrary, both over-the-counter and veterinarian-prescribed flea-killing topical treatments are pesticides that enter our companions’ internal organs (livers, kidneys), move into their intestinal tracts, and are eventually eliminated in their feces and urine.”

-"The chemicals used in chemical spot-on flea products will readily transfer to human skin when the animal is handled.
-This can be particularly dangerous to children."
+Even worse, these chemicals will readily transfer to human skin when the animal is handled.
+This can be particularly dangerous to children.

 Chemical spot-ons can induce severe adverse reactions, including excessive salivation, skin rashes, tremors, hyperactivity, stiffened limbs, seizures, and death.
 Consider that to be deemed safe for use on our companions, these products only need be tested for 3-, 13- or 52-week intervals.
 Higher doses are used to compensate for the shorter testing periods.
 NO STUDIES have been done on the LONG TERM effects of applying these pesticides to animals repeatedly over long periods.
 The U.S. Environmental Protection Agency (EPA) received so many adverse event reports (more than 44,000 in 2008 alone) that they have opened an investigation into the safety of all registered spot-on products.
 Illness and death in dogs and cats were reported for every one of them.
 The EPA is currently reviewing labels and other data and will be issuing restrictions and requirements shortly.